-Join us in 2021 for a six-month program that will guide you in identifying your current areas of strength and opportunities for growth.
+In 2021 we are launching a six-month program that will guide you in identifying your current areas of strength and opportunities for growth.
 Each month of the program will focus on a unique theme in leadership and soft-skill development.
 PACT activities will include

 - 360-degree personal evaluation